mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 9/JTAS_-_Volume_9_May24.md

 but not at a high risk to his life.

 DIG DETAILS:
-The suspected Ancients site lies 4,000 kilometres from the starport in a canyon in the mountains facing the open ocean.
+The suspected Ancients site lies 4,000 kilometers from the starport in a canyon in the mountains facing the open ocean.
 If permission is granted to Amaad, he may move FarStep to the location but the ship

-must either hover on lifters near the site, land at the open area by the beach eight kilometres away or attempt a landing in a narrow glade – a Very Difficult (12+) Pilot check (1D minutes, DEX).
+must either hover on lifters near the site, land at the open area by the beach eight kilometers away or attempt a landing in a narrow glade – a Very Difficult (12+) Pilot check (1D minutes, DEX).
 A landing by the fast launch is only a Difficult check and an air/raft landing is Routine.

-Both landslides and river silt block access to what appears to be an underground complex of chambers spanning 90 metres diameter, most of which lies below the valley’s cliffside.
+Both landslides and river silt block access to what appears to be an underground complex of chambers spanning 90 meters diameter, most of which lies below the valley’s cliffside.
 A surface survey – Difficult (10+) Electronics (sensors) check (1D hours, EDU), with a DM of the scanning vehicle’s sensor (FarStep could hover above and perform the